-- The second pathway is to build a portable lamp with a dedicated fluorescent socket and valise, essentially resulting in a fluorescent portable lamp.
+- The second pathway is to build a portable lamp with a dedicated fluorescent socket and valise, necessarily resulting in a portable fluorescent lamp.

-- The third option is to build a portable lamp with a new kind of socket — GU 24 — which cannot be used with incandescent lamps.
+- The third option is to make a portable lamp with a new kind of socket — GU 24 — which cannot be used with incandescent lamps.
 That makes the socket compatible only with compact fluorescents.
-Equipping the portable lamp with an LED light engine that plugs in, screws in or are self-contained and meet certain efficiency requirements, is the fourth option.
+Equipping the portable lamp with a LED light engine that plugs in, screws in or are self-contained and meet certain efficiency requirements is the fourth option.